WorldWideTelescope/worldwidetelescope.github.io/events/2022/aas239-workshop.md

 nav_exclude: true
 ---

-# AAS239 Workshop: Making the Most of AAS WorldWide Telescope
+# AAS239 Tutorial: Making the Most of AAS WorldWide Telescope

 The AAS239 edition of our introductory WWT workshop will take place at **11:00 AM (US Mountain time) on Saturday, January 8**.
 Sign up when you